MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/about-intelligent-edge.md

 ## System Requirements

 To connect to the Intelligent Cloud through [!INCLUDE[prodshort](../developer/includes/prodshort.md), the on-premises solution must use SQL Server 2016 or a later version, and the database must have compatibility level 130 or higher.
-The on-premises solution must also use either [!INCLUDE[prodshort](../developer/includes/prodshort.md) on-premises, or Dynamics GP 2018 R2.
+The on-premises solution must also use either [!INCLUDE[prodshort](../developer/includes/prodshort.md) (on-premises) or Dynamics GP 2018 R2.

 ## See Also